Reactive-Network/documentation/docs/docs/economy.md

 Callbacks require the same payment mechanism as reactive transactions.
 If a contract fails to pay, it is blocklisted, preventing future callbacks and transactions.

 :::warning[Callback Gas Limit]
 The Reactive Network enforces a minimum callback gas limit of 100,000 gas.
-Callback requests below this threshold are ignored to prevent underfunded transactions and ensure successful execution.
+Callback requests below this threshold are ignored, as this minimum ensures sufficient gas for internal audits and computations required to process the callback.
 :::

 ### Direct Transfers